 DIY Felt Mushrooms: easy to sew red and white polka dot mushrooms with felt, and cork and wooden spool stems.
-Perfect for your spring decor.
+See how to make your own pattern.

 - red and white felt